 Stephen Sommer is a dual Ph.D.
-Student in the School of Education and the Institute of Cognitive Sciences at the University of Colorado, Boulder studying Learning Sciences and Human Development.
+Candidate in the School of Education and the Institute of Cognitive Sciences at the University of Colorado, Boulder studying Learning Sciences and Human Development.
 His research concerns multi-semiotic representation in STEM literacy, collaborative meta-cognition, epistemic agency, and leadership development instruction.
 In the summer, he is a Course Director for the Colorado Outward Bound School.

-Chelsey Shade is a PhD candidate in the Educational Equity and Cultural Diversity Program at the University of Colorado Boulder, under the advisory of Dr. Guillermo Solano-Flores (Stanford) and Dr. Kathy Escamilla (CU Boulder).
+Chelsey Shade received her Ph.D. in the Educational Equity and Cultural Diversity Program at the University of Colorado Boulder, under the advisory of Dr. Guillermo Solano-Flores (Stanford) and Dr. Kathy Escamilla (CU Boulder).
 Her dissertation focuses on the semiotic complexity of the Smarter Balanced Assessment Consortium Mathematics Practice Test, and whether these complexities differentially affect high school bilingual (English-Spanish) students.
 She plans to defend her dissertation in April, 2016.
 She joined the project in September 2016.
 Her main tasks have been to code and analyze the pre- and post-assessment data.

 Joanna Weidler-Lewis is postdoctoral researcher on the SLI project.
 She received her PhD in Learning Sciences and Human Development at the University of Colorado Boulder.
 Her research interests include bring critical, spatial, and feminist perspectives to STEM learning environments.

 Ada Ren is a Research and Development Specialist at TERC working on STEM Literacy projects.
 She has a background in speech-accompanied gesture research in the speech field and web and graphic design in online education.
 Her understanding of data science and technical tools aid her role in supporting this project.
 She redesigned the website as needs changed.